Who doesn’t love the dollar store – but are dog toys from the dollar store safe?

 - male fertility issues.

 Target and Walmart have both initiated programs to reduce or eliminate toxic chemicals from their shelves; this effort is still underway.
-In the meantime, I would avoid rubbery dog toys from dollar store outlets.
+In the meantime, avoid rubbery dog toys from dollar stores.

 Cheap rubbery toys, like these squeaky toys, can contain poisonous levels of phthalates, already banned in kids’ toys.